-Paraphenylenediamine was declared the Contact Allergen of the Year for 2006 by the American Contact Dermatitis Society (ACDS).
+PPD was declared the Contact Allergen of the Year for 2006 by the American Contact Dermatitis Society (ACDS).

 In cases of occupational exposure, avoid contact with PPD by wearing suitable protective garments such as gloves and protective sleeves.

 Substances related to PPD that may also cause an allergic reaction include:

-See the DermNet NZ bookstore
+See the DermNet NZ bookstore.

 © 2018 DermNet New Zealand Trust.